Residential Building FAQs

 Residents are responsible for maintaining the culverts beneath their driveways and keeping them clear of buildup and debris so that water can flow through freely.

-Residents are responsible for maintaining the aprons of their driveways.
-A permit is not required to repair/maintain the apron.
+Residents are responsible for maintaining the aprons and culverts of their driveways.
+A permit may not be required to repair/maintain the apron depending on the scope of work.
 However, there are requirements on the type of materials that can be used for the apron.
 Contact Community Development at 479-268-4980 for questions.

 For regulations on building a pool, please see the permit submittal checklist on page 2 of our Miscellaneous Application, found here.
 In addition to this checklist, the pool must be a minimum of 10 feet away from the septic field, if applicable, and a licensed electrician must pull an electrical permit if needed, depending on the type of pool being built.